 An endovascular ancillary component is available.
-The Zenith Alpha Thoracic Endovascular Graft ancillary components are cylindrical components constructed from the same woven polyester fabric, self-expanding nitinol stents, and polyester and polypropylene suture used to construct the main body graft components.
+The Zenith Alpha Thoracic Endovascular Graft ancillary components are cylindrical components Endowascular Graft ancillary components are cylindrical components constructed from the same woven polyester fabric, self-expanding nitinol stents, and polyester and polypropylene suture used to construct the main body graft components.
 At the distal and proximal graft margins, the z-stents are attached to the inner surface for enhanced sealing.
 (Fig. 1) Distal extensions can be used to provide additional length to the endovascular graft distally or to increase the length of overlap between components.
 Additional proximal components may be used to extend graft coverage proximally.